moesmatheus/aceleradev-ds-week8/README.md

 The current project is divided in some different parts
 - **exploratory-analysis.ipynb:** a notebook with an exploratory analysis of the dataset
 - **preprocess.py:** a script to preprocess some dataset in order to use in a Machine Learning Model
-- **train.py:** a script to train the machine learning models ant evaluate their metrics
+- **train.py:** a script to train the machine learning models and evaluate their metrics
 - **predict.py:** a script to make predictions with the fitted models
 - **stream.py:** a script to simulate results using the created models in a web [platform](https://enem-codenation.herokuapp.com/)